ConnorBoulais/MountainLandscape/README.md

 This project is a procedurally generated world, where the user can change procedural factors (frequency, amplitude, and octaves) in real time using the keyboard.

-The world is a mountain landscape, with grass, trees, cliffs, and an interactable sun.
+The world is a mountain landscape, with grass, trees, cliffs, and an movable sun.
 ![](screenshots/world.png)

 Build Instructions